 Microsoft Research Interview process – an overview

-We interviewed Prashanth Mohan, a Ph.D. student at University of California, Berkeley about his time at Microsoft Research (MSR) and some of the things you should keep in mind when trying to crack the Microsoft Research interview process.
+We interviewed Prashanth Mohan, a Ph.D. student at the University of California, Berkeley about his time at Microsoft Research (MSR).
+Scroll down to see what you should keep in mind when trying to crack the Microsoft Research interview process.

 Hello Prashanth, could you tell us a little bit about yourself?